mickaelsilva/chewBBACA_tutorial/README.md

 [larger image fig 1](http://i.imgur.com/Zh6GRk9.png)

-## Enriching the dataset analysis
+## Allele call for 682 Streptococci agalactiae assemblies

-with other assemblies submitted as **Streptococcus Agalactiae** on NCBI were downloaded ( 03-08-2016, downloadable zip file [here](https://drive.google.com/file/d/0Bw6VuoagsdhmaWEtR25fODlJTEk/view?usp=sharing)) and analyzed with [MLST](https://github.com/tseemann/mlst) in order to exclude possible mislabeled samples as Streptococcus Agalactiae.
+683 assemblies of **Streptococcus Agalactiae** available on NCBI were downloaded ( 03-08-2016, downloadable zip file [here](https://drive.google.com/file/d/0Bw6VuoagsdhmaWEtR25fODlJTEk/view?usp=sharing)) and analyzed with [MLST](https://github.com/tseemann/mlst) in order to exclude possible mislabeled samples as _Streptococcus agalactiae_.

 A total of **682 genomes** were downloaded being 2 (GCA_000323065.2_ASM32306v2 and GCA_001017915.1_ASM101791v1) detected as being a different species/contamination and removed from the analysis.
 Allele call was performed on the remaining 680 genomes using the **1264 loci** for schema validation.
 Paralog detection found no paralog loci.